 Today’s post is on palm oil.
-I decided on the topic while I was snacking on a bag of plantain chips (pictured below) at my desk.
+I decided on the topic while I was snacking on a bag of plantain chips at my desk (pictured below).
 I flipped it over to read the ingredients and was surprised to find palm oil on the list.
 I’ve definitely heard about it in regards to the environment and deforestation, but I wasn’t sure how to feel about it for this use.
 So I decided to do what I do best…dig.

 Palm oil is incredibly versatile, largely because it’s naturally semi-solid at room temperature.
 Most oils that have this property come from animals or need to be hydrogenated.
 Palm oil also contains carotenoids and tocopherols that protect it from oxidation and rancidity.